Naswell-Stories/Naswell-Site/content/booking/index.md

 **Haven't gotten back on your feet after COVID?
 You're not alone.**

-I'm Nasir, and I'm offering **FREE discovery sessions** followed by affordable coaching packages to the first 10 founding clients.
+I'm offering **FREE discovery sessions** followed by affordable coaching packages to the first 10 founding clients.

 ## What You'll Get